-Deep, persistent pimples on your chin and along your jawline?
-Sometimes so bad you could call it a “pimple beard”??
+Do you have deep persistent pimples on your chin and along your jawline?

 Hormonal Acne and Pimples: Who Suffers and Why

 Teenage acne sucks.
 Badly.
 But most of us get through it by just sticking it out if nothing works.